Kopaonik National Park

 Outdoor Activities

-• Hiking and Trekking: Explore the park’s stunning landscapes on foot, following the numerous hiking trails that cater to all levels of difficulty.
+• Hiking and Trekking: Discover the park’s stunning landscapes on foot, with trails suitable for all skill levels.

-• Mountain Biking: Rent a mountain bike and embark on an adrenaline-filled ride through the park’s rugged terrain.
+• Mountain Biking: Experience an adrenaline rush on the park’s rugged terrain.

-• Wildlife Spotting: Keep your eyes peeled for the park’s diverse wildlife, including deer, bears, and various bird species.
+• Wildlife Spotting: Look out for diverse wildlife, including deer, bears, and numerous bird species.

-• Photography: Capture the beauty of Kopaonik National Park through your lens and create lasting memories.
+• Photography: Capture the park’s natural beauty and create lasting memories.

 Posted by